deepakydv-95/Analysis-The-Online-Store-Annual-Report-/README.md

   This project is an **Online Store Annual Report Dashboard** created using **Microsoft Excel**.
 The dashboard provides an     interactive analysis of sales, orders, customers, order status, channels, gender, age groups, months, and states.

-  The main objective of this project is to transform raw online store data into an interactive dashboard that makes it easier to identify **sales trends, customer demographics, top-performing states, order performance, and sales distribution**.
+  The main objective of this project is to transform raw online store data into an interactive dashboard that makes it easier to identify **sales trends, customer demographics, top-performing states, order performance, and sales distribution.
 ---
 🎯 Project Objectives :-
   * Analyze sales performance across different states.